Structured information to guide you through Unbxd PIM with minimal assistance

 3. List of Transformation Scripts

-3. Change the Property Name and Assigned Property Group
+3. Change the Attribute Name and Assigned Attribute Group

-2. Change Property Group Name and Associated Properties
+2. Change Attribute Group Name and Associated Attributes

 12. Categories - Manage your Product Classifications